ArchitaWadhwa/Sangya_video_deepfake_detection/README.md

 # Video and Audio Deepfake Detection Project

 This project implements a system for detecting deepfake videos and audio using pretrained models.
-It provides functionalities for video and audio analysis, livestream video processing, and audio recording.
-It utilizes Streamlit for the web interface, PyAV for video handling, PyTorch for video deepfake detection, and PyAudio for audio recording.
+It provides functionalities for video and audio analysis and livestream video processing.
+It utilizes Streamlit for the web interface, PyAV for video handling, PyTorch for video deepfake detection.

 ## Features